alphajuliet/advent-2021/README.md

 In the end the total stopped increasing, and so we got there.
 It's good to get another star for a part 2.

+## Day 18

+These snailfish do strange things with pairs, but we can see that they are really binary trees, and so we're up for some tree-walking.
+Reading them in from the input is made easy with `instaparse`, which produces a nice labelled tree of nodes.
+There are four operations defined on a tree: `add`, `magnitude`, and `split` are all straightforward.
+`add` is just a making a new tree.
+The `magnitude` function makes use (again) of the nifty `transform` function in `instaparse`.
+The `split` function relies on the `specter` library to do a neat in-place transform.
+That leaves us with `explode`, which needs does a weird bidirectional add across the tree.
+This implies a breadth-first recursive search, otherwise we won't yet have seen the nodes higher up the tree that we need to add to.
+There are cool Clojure functions for walking a recursively-defined sequence (like `walk` and `tree-seq`) but I've not used them and so my skill in coding that up is thin.
+While it's a little disappointing to miss a first star, I'm going to skip this day until I've played some more with trees.

 ## License

 Copyright © 2021 Andrew Joyner